Lewis joins Rangers’ front office, but can he still pitch?

 Lewis, drafted by the Rangers in 1999 and signed by them in 2010 after a successful stint in Japan, isn’t sure how much time he will spend with the big-league club, which needs to replace three starters from the 2017 rotation.
 Lewis is well-aware of their needs.

-“I told [a friend], ‘I’m going to come in as an employee, but I’m going to come in in shape, too,” Lewis said.
+“I told [a friend], ‘I’m going to come in as an employee, but I’m going to come in in shape, too,’ ” Lewis said, jokingly.

 Jeff Wilson: 817-390-7760, @JeffWilson_FWST